Section 22 of the Constitution of Urabba Parks

 Compiled text (Section 22 - Appointment of alternate legislative directors)

-(1) A legislative director (an appointing director) may appoint the holder of a place falling in the director’s parliamentary membership as an alternate director under this subsection, and such an alternate director is an alternate legislative director.
+(1) A legislative director (an appointing director) may appoint the occupant of a place falling in the director’s parliamentary membership as an alternate director under this subsection, and such an alternate director is an alternate legislative director.

 Vacancy of alternate legislative director